Configure Global Log Receiver

 Max Bytes

-for theBatch Bytes
+from theBatch Bytes

-and enter a value between 4096 and 1048576 in theBatch Bytes
+menu and enter a value between 4096 and 1048576 in theBatch Bytes

 box.
 Logs will be sent after the batch is size is equal to or more than the specified byte size.

-Do the following for TLS
+Perform the following for the TLS

 - Select